ipld/specs/graphsync/graphsync.md

     bytes extra = 3;
   }

+  message BlockMetadata {
+    int32 id = 1; // the request id
+    bytes block = 2; // CID for block this metadata refers to repeated string path = 3; // IPLD path for this block from root bytes control_message = 4; // information about this CID, such as it being missing }

   message Block {
   	bytes prefix = 1; // CID prefix (cid version, multicodec and multihash prefix (type + length) bytes data = 2;
   }

-  // the actual data included in this message bool completeRequestList    = 1; // This request list includes *all* requests, replacing outstanding requests. repeated Request  requests  = 2; // The list of requests. repeated Response responses = 3; // The list of responses. repeated Block    data      = 4; // Blocks related to the responses }
+  // the actual data included in this message bool completeRequestList         = 1; // This request list includes *all* requests, replacing outstanding requests. repeated Request       requests  = 2; // The list of requests. repeated Response      responses = 3; // The list of responses. repeated Block         data      = 4; // Blocks related to the responses repeated BlockMetadata metadata  = 5;
+}
 ```